BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/test & costs.md

 For both options you need your EKP number.
 If you do not have it at hand, please contact us.

-The trial period is **30 days**.
+To test the app, you are allowed to send 5 letters through the app without purchasing it.
-The postage costs incurred will be billed directly to you via Deutsche Post.
+The postage costs incurred during testing will be billed directly to you via Deutsche Post.

 If the trial period is too short for you, please contact us at **support@belware.de**.
 We will be happy to arrange an individual test period with you.